top of page

 How to Buy a Property With a Friend

-Is buying a property with a friend a good idea, whether to live in or rent out or flip?
+Is buying a property with a friend a good idea - whether to live in, rent out, or flip?
 What do you need to put in a contract if you and your friend buy a house together?
 Read on for top considerations when purchasing a home with your best friend, girlfriend or boyfriend, or a casual acquaintance.

 Friends buying an investment property together.